Wedding Photography at Castell Coch Near Cardiff in South Wales

 …and as they walk through the Banqueting Hall

-The staff at Castell Coch are generous with time.
-On the way out, they allow the taking of portraits in the Banquet Hall if required.
+The staff at Castell Coch are generous with their time.
+On the way out, they allow portraits to be taken in the Banquet Hall if required.

 The ornate windows embrasures and seats in the Banqueting Hall are ideal for post-ceremony shots such as this.